3-month-old-wake-windows

 How Long Should Wake Windows Be for 3-Month-Olds?

-If you’re asking, “How long should wake windows be for 3-month-olds?”, you’re not alone.
+You’re not alone if you ask, “How long should wake windows be for 3-month-olds?”.
 Many parents struggle with finding the right balance between nap times and awake periods.
 Understanding your baby’s 3-month-old wake windows is key to promoting healthy sleep and development.
-This article will help you navigate these important windows for optimal rest and engagement.
+This article will help you navigate these essential windows for optimal rest and engagement.

 The Importance of Wake Window Duration